Schrese/node-api4-guided/LectureNotes.md

 - git push origin master => origin means "where you pulled from"
 - git remote gives you the text origin
 - git remote -v => tells you what branch you're on
+- What we might want is to have the ability to just push to master and have heroku deploy automatically from there
 ## Steps